 During 2015 further improvements were made to the tennis courts with 2 of the courts being laid with artificial clay and a third court in 2017.
 Floodlights to courts 8&9 were added in 2018 meaning all courts were now floodlit.

-We now have nearly 1500 members across all of the ten activities, of whom almost one half are juniors.
+We now have nearly 1500 members across all of the 9 activities (Bowls, Bridge, Cricket, Cycling, Netball, Petanque, Stoolball, Squash and Tennis) of whom almost one half are juniors.

 It is all a long way from the original modest beginnings in 1919, but hopefully some of the original spirit remains and the Oxshott Village Sports Club will continue to welcome both old-established residents and newcomers to the best sports club in the area for at least another one hundred years.